“Blessed are the peacemakers, for they will be called sons of God.”

 Peace Starts With Yourself

 The religion of peace is not concerned with changing the world, but, with changing yourself.
 It is only when we have inner peace, that we can effectively spread peace in the world.
-If we are a victim to anger, pride and frustration we can never help bring about a more peaceful world.
+If we are a victim of anger, pride and frustration we can never help bring about a more peaceful world.
 However, when we can experience and discover a real inner peace, then automatically, our peace will spread to others.
 We may not say anything outwardly, but, inwardly we will inspire a more peaceful world.

 You cannot buy peace; you must know how to manufacture it within, in the stillness of your daily practises in meditation.